python-websockets/websockets/docs/intro/tutorial1.rst

 * The third argument is the port on which the server listens.

 :meth:`~asyncio.server.Server.serve_forever` doesn't return.
-When stopping the program with Ctrl-C, it gets cancelled and it shuts down the server properly.
+When stopping the program with Ctrl-C, it gets canceled and it shuts down the server properly.

 For each connection, the ``handler()`` coroutine runs an infinite loop that receives messages from the browser and prints them.